CagriCatik/Battery-Systems-Technology/webpage/docs/theory/06_battery_characteristics/02_specification_sheet.md

 | **Capacity Degradation**      | Loss of maximum charge capacity over time, leading to reduced energy storage capability. |
 | **Power Fade**                | Reduction in the battery's ability to deliver current at a given voltage, affecting power delivery performance. |

-*These key parameters are fundamental to understanding battery performance, management, and longevity, serving as the basis for effective battery system design and operation.*